 In 1977 Brigg’s created Fungus the Bogeyman, again published by Hamilton, featuring a day in the life of a working class Bogeyman with the mundane job of scaring human beings.
 24 years before Monsters Inc. Full of playful, gross out humour, it was a hit with children the world over.
 Sadly, the book inspired the 1980 song ‘Bogey Music‘ by Paul McCartney.

 A year later in 1978, Briggs created perhaps his most enduring creation The Snowman.
-A beautiful silent comic about a boy who builds a snowman who comes to life and flies him to the north pole to party with snowmen from around the world and Father Christmas himself.
-The ending, like much of Briggs work, is a sad and inevitable one, but he leaves us with a message of acceptance and embracing new experiences, and how not to forget them.
+A beautiful silent comic about a boy who builds a snowman who comes to life and the playful friendship between them.
+The ending, like much of Briggs work, is a bittersweet and inevitable one, but he leaves us with a message of acceptance and embracing new experiences, and how not to forget them.